 - acting for well-known FTSE 100 company in LCIA arbitration concerning operation of complex £2bn re-financing arrangements;

 - advising private equity firm regarding contractual rights against vendor of software business;

 - advising packaging company in relation to dispute with its logistic services supplier regarding proper performance of its contractual obligations;

-- acting for printing company defending multi-million pound Commercial Court claim by government agency for breach of contractual duties to protect confidential material from theft;
+- acting for printing company defending a multi-million-pound claim by a government agency for breach of contractual duties to protect confidential material from theft;

 - advising Russian investment bank in relation to claim by executive recruitment firm for fees for alleged services in connection with the recruitment of top executives;

-- representing provider of share and bond trading services in multi-million pound dispute with IT suppliers;
+- representing a provider of share and bond trading services in multi-million pound dispute with IT suppliers;

 - representing licensor in defence of US$80m LCIA arbitration regarding alleged breach of international licence agreement governing use of well-known brand and trademark in connection with sale of handbags;